When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Canon DSLR Lineup – Overview

-Canon DSLR cameras fall into four main categories, consumer, professional, semi-professional and über-professional.
-As you jump from one category to the next, so does the price.
+Canon DSLR cameras fall into four main categories: consumer, professional, semi-professional, and über-professional.
+As you move from one category to the next, so does the price.

-With the price increase, you get a lot more features that professional photographers love, but they can be overwhelming to novices and even intermediate photographers.
-It makes no sense to buy a camera with features that you won’t get to use.
+With the price increase, you get many more features that professional photographers love, but they can overwhelm novices and even intermediate photographers.
+It makes no sense to buy a camera with features you won’t use.

-With a concise budget in mind and photography skills, you’ll considerably limit the number of Canon DSLR cameras you need to consider.
+With a concise budget and photography skills in mind, you’ll considerably limit the number of Canon DSLR cameras you need to consider.

 A Brief History of the Canon DSLR Lineup